pytorch/executorch/README.md

 After the final tag is created, an action will move all the docs from `release/xx` branch to a directory named after your release version.

-When an -rc tag dir is pushed to the gh-pages branch, update versions.html as follows:
+When the first -rc tag dir for a new release branch is pushed to the gh-pages branch, you will need to manually update versions.html as follows:

 ```
 <li class="toctree-l1">